How to Grow a Lumberjack Beard (2023 Style Guide)

 Apply Beard Oil

-Check out the Best Beard Oils for a healthy natural beard
+Check out the Best Beard Oils for a healthy, natural beard

-Some beard growth serums act like a beard oil and deliver nutrients right to the root of your hair.
+Some beard growth serums act like beard oil and deliver nutrients right to the root of your hair.

 If you’re suffering from beard dandruff, that will inhibit your overall growth, so get rid of dry, flakey skin first with a good beard oil.